AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex3.md

 The token that we've received is now valid for 24 hours.
 This means that after 24 hours, if you want to use Postman to authenticate to Adobe I/O, you will have to generate a new token by running this request again.

-## Exercise 3.3 - Real-time Customer Profile API, Schema: Profile
+## 3.3.4 Real-time Customer Profile API, Schema: Profile

 Now you can go ahead and send your first request to Platform's Real-time Customer Profile APIs.